 There are many businesses which rely on the transfer of personal data across borders.

-From 1 January 2021, depending on the outcome of negotiations during the transition period between the UK and EU, new legal restrictions may apply to the transfer of personal data between the UK and the countries of the EU/European Economic Area (EU plus Norway, Iceland and Liechtenstein).
+The UK left the EU on 31 January 2020, and on 1 January 2021 the transition period is scheduled to end.
+Depending on the outcome of negotiations during the transition period between the UK and EU, new legal restrictions may apply to the transfer of personal data between the countries of the EU/European Economic Area (EU plus Norway, Iceland and Liechtenstein) and the UK

 Restrictions may also apply to the transfer of personal data between the UK and: Andorra, Argentina, Canada, Faroe Islands, Guernsey, Israel, Isle of Man, Japan, Jersey, New Zealand, Switzerland, Uruguay and the USA.